szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 Every Helm chart has a default `values.yaml` file where most variables are listed and have their defult values assigned.
 It is a good practice to look at a chart's values.yaml when you are looking for examples how to configure a Helm chart.
 This knowledge combined with `helm template` should get you far.

-And don't get discouraged by the complex chart templating functions.
-[Helm's documentation](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/) is a good reference to learn about the syntaxes that you don't quite understand yet.
+And don't get discouraged by the complex chart templates.

+Conceptually you know everything about them now, you may not know yet about templating functions and named templates, but [Helm's documentation](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/) is a good reference to learn about the syntaxes that you don't quite understand yet.

 Onwards!